effective-software-testing/website/_posts/2021-12-02-do-I-do-TDD-100-time-no-i-do-not.md

 Over time, I started to prefer prototyping over TDD.
 Maybe because my mind already knows many of the patterns that make code more testable (which I discuss in Chapter 7 of my book) and so, although not really writing the test first, I feel I take similar (if not the same) decisions.

 Deciding when to TDD or not will come with experience.
 Unfortunately, there is no silver bullet in software engineering (as far as we know).
+My book has a chapter on TDD, which I hope you find useful and pragmatic!